Emma Roberts: Public image

-Work as producer
+Other work

+Production ventures

-Emma Roberts has explored producing, in addition to acting.
-She established her production company, Belletrist TV and secured a first-look television deal with Hulu, focusing on book adaptations for television.
+Roberts established her production company, Belletrist TV and secured a first-look television deal with Hulu, focusing on book adaptations for television.
 Her debut as an executive producer came with the adaptation of Carola Lovering's Tell Me Lies, which premiered in September 2022.
 In 2024, Roberts produced and starred in Space Cadet, a romantic comedy film released on Prime Video.
 Later that year, it was announced that Roberts and her company Belletrist would team with Marci Klein to produce a series based upon Candace Bushnell's novel One Fifth Avenue, as well as re-teaming with her American Horror Story: Delicate co-star Kim Kardashian to produce the series Calabasas, based on the Via Blednar novel If You Lived Here You'd Be Famous By Now.

 Belletrist book club

 In 2017, Roberts, along with her friend Karah Preiss, founded the book club Belletrist.
 The initiative aims to foster a community where women can feel confident and empowered, with a broader goal of promoting reading.
 The first book featured on Belletrist was Joan Didion's South and West.
 Belletrist operates on a monthly schedule, where a new book is introduced each month along with some form of interaction with the author, which may vary from videos to interviews or other engaging formats.

 Belletrist extends its recommendations to both established and emerging authors.
 Through the platform, Roberts has recommended a variety of books including Octavia E Butler's Fledgling, Lisa Taddeo's Animal, Ariel Levy's The Rules Do Not Apply, The Impossible Lives of Greta Wells by Andrew Sean Greer, Eileen Myles' Chelsea Girls and When Watched by Leopoldine Core, among others.